rimgik/Pathfinding_Visualizer/README.md

 # pathfinding-visualizer
-A very simple pathfinding visualizer made using C++ and SDL2
+A simple pathfinding visualizer made using C++ and SDL2
 # Feature
 1) Support Camera Zooming and Panning
 2) Changeable map size